The Product List helps you manage and search for products in your commercetools project.

 - In the Merchant Center's main menu, navigate to Products > Product List.

-- Click Index product list now.
+- Click Index my product catalog now.

 The Product List interface has three sections: